YoanaAri/post-it-board/README.md

   npm install react-router-dom
   ```

-  Uuid (added to creat a random and unique id)
+  Uuid (added to create a random and unique id)

 - npm
   ```sh